Volunteer

 For what: Volunteers are needed to assist in supporting the coordination of participants of the parade.

-Why: Our parade has 40-80 and some years up to 100 entries.
+Why: Some years our parade has had up to 100 entries.
 Assistance is needed to ensure entries line up in the designated order.
 The staging lot is drop off only, many entries include large groups, some participants may need direction and guidance related to this process.

 Shuttle Volunteer @ McKie Center